-- the currency of the loan - the rate of interest (if variable, the base rate and margin) - the Australian dollar equivalent loan amount - if the arrangement is an outbound or inbound loan.
+- the currency of the loan - the rate of interest (if variable, the base rate and margin) - the Australian dollar equivalent loan amount - if the arrangement is an outbound or inbound loan - If the arrangement has been subject to any review by us, provide our reference number.
+This can be found in the top right corner of correspondence from us related to the review.
+If the arrangement has been discussed with us outside a formal review product, provide details of the discussion.